unyooon/unyooon-blog/content/en/articles/create-blog-site.md

 ---
-title: Japanese programmer starts a blog
+title: Introducing Myself as a Two-Year Japanese Programmer in my First Blog Post
 description: Nice to meet you, I am UNYOOON.
 It has been a year and a half since I started working as a programmer.
 It's about time I made up my mind to start a serious blog site.
 I haven't been writing code at work lately, so I decided to develop my own blog site as a refresher.
 As this is my first blog post, I would like to introduce myself.
 category: Introduction
 date: 2022-08-26